top of page

 Leo Narducci has crafted an extensive and innovative career in fashion for over sixty years to craft modern looks for the American woman, both timeless and unique.
 Growing up in his parent's garment factory in Brockton, Massachusetts, Narducci went on to graduate from the Rhode Island School of Design in 1960 and moved to New York City.
 Starting out at Loomtog's, then designing for the label Guy D by Leo Narducci.
 He quickly made an impression on the fashion world, winning one of several 1965 Coty Fashion Awards with a new group of young designers changing fashion.
 In 1966, after meeting fashion entrepreneur Ben Shaw, he launched his own label, Narducci, Inc., a division of Geoffrey Beene, Inc.

 Seldom are we given the opportunity to sit with someone and hear them speak about the lived experiences that made them who they are today.
 Interviews from Narducci's friends and colleagues include fashion and textile designers, illustrators, historians, buyers, stylists, museum curators, journalists, and former editors of Glamour, Harper’s Bazaar, and Mademoiselle Magazine.
-This part of fashion history is seemingly told through the more famous names of its day, however it omits the many artists and designers who critically connected and contributed to the fashion world, breaking boundaries and paving the way for the creative innovations of today.
+This part of fashion history is seemingly told through the more famous names of its day, however it omits many artists and designers who critically connected and contributed to the fashion world, breaking boundaries and paving paths for the creative innovations of today.

 "What stands out about the young designers of the 1965 Coty Fashion Awards is one word – Invention.
 They tuned into the mood of the country and people were ready for them.
 The clothing wasn’t something you just put on your back, it gave you a feeling that enhanced you from the inside. ...
 They were a fresh bunch of kids with wonderful ideas.
 The most wonderful was Leo – besides being an absolutely enchanting person, he’s incredibly talented with a sensibility one doesn’t find very often in any one designer.
 When you walked into a room wearing a Leo Narducci, heads turned and you would be asked, “Who are you wearing?”
 He remains tuned into the times, now as he was then, capturing the moment."